 PBS KIDS and the Community Idea Stations’ Ready To Learn can help families with children, pre-k to 2nd grade, to keep the learning going while they have fun together.
-All summer long we will be encouraging kids and families to explore and learn together with our PBS KIDS Summer Learning Project!
+All summer long we will be encouraging kids and families to explore and learn together with our PBS KIDS Summer of Adventure!

 Resources from PBS KIDS: PBS KIDS has a portfolio of educational materials available online and through digital apps.
 Here are a few to explore: